rm-bergmann/UV_Dark/README.md

 Based on my love for bright colours on dark backgrounds.

-The syntax highlighting in thsi version is customized for the following languages:
+The syntax highlighting in this version is customized for the following languages:

 * Javascript
 * JSX